 What is Chase QuickPay?

-Chase QuickPay Is a feature that you can use online or through the Chase mobile app that allows you to send funds to other bank accounts and receive them.
+Chase QuickPay is a feature that you can use online or through the Chase mobile app that allows you to send funds to other bank accounts and receive funds as well.
 It is an extremely convenient feature and is free to use so I highly recommended it to a lot of people.

 In the middle of 2017, Chase revamped its QuickPay feature and now it is powered by Zelle.
 Zelle Pay allows you to transfer funds to other people who do not even have a Chase bank account.
 So now, Chase QuickPay is even more useful than ever.

 Tip: Don’t miss out on my #1 rated travel card.
 The Chase Sapphire Preferred is now offering a new high offer of 60,000 points (worth $750 in travel) after spending $4,000 in the first three months after account opening!
 For the longest time this offer was stuck at 50,000 points so you don’t want to miss out on this better opportunity.
 Find out more here.

 What if my friends don’t bank with Chase?

 If your friends or family do not bank with Chase, you can still use Chase QuickPay with them.
 They just need to sign up for person to person payments.
 Non-Chase customers can sign up with their bank’s person-to-person payment service or visit zellepay.com to sign up.

 In addition to Chase, Zelle members include many major U.S. banks, such as:

 - Capital One

 There are also plenty of regional banks such as: